saharsh6818/Flatmate/README.md

 powershell

 cd frontend

-npm i          # Only for the first-time setup npm run dev
+npm i       # Only for the first-time setup

+npm run dev

 This will start the frontend on the default local development server (usually http://localhost:5173 or http://localhost:3000 depending on your setup).

 2. Start the Backend
 Open a new PowerShell terminal, then run:

-powershell

 cd backend

 npm run start

 Make sure any required .env files or environment variables are configured.

-3. Start the Chatbot
+3. Start the Chatbot ( it takes some time )
 Again, open another PowerShell terminal, then run:

 cd chatbot

 python app.py

 Ensure all Python dependencies are installed (pip install -r requirements.txt) if running for the first time.